 You will notice price is not a consideration.

 My goal was to purchase a quality tent that met my criteria, knowing full well it was going to be more expensive than most other options.

 After extensive research and talking with other artists, I settled on the Flourish Trimline 10×10 canopy.
 One photographer gave me great advice: “Buy it.
 You’ll never be disappointed.”
 How right he was.

 If you aren’t familiar with Trimline tents, they immediately meet the first criteria – very sturdy.

 The frame consists of steel tubular poles that snap together (5 foot sections).
 The top and sides are made of a tough, rip-stop 11 oz. waterproof vinyl.
 The walls, combined with their strong marine grade zippers, are easily added either during set-up, or during the show in the event of inclement weather.

 The top comes standard with a center translucent panel, allowing light into the booth even on overcast days.
 In fitting with my spacious feeling requirement, the top has an arch that elevates the canopy center approximately 2 feet.
 Visitors do not feel claustrophobic.

 An additional requirement was the ability to add options easily when needed.
 Admittedly, this turned out to be very important after the first year when I added the front awning and front 3-panel door.
 Both make it much easier to operate in the rain.
-Yes, not all art fairs are held in the best of weather.

 Is the Trimline easy to set up?